 - Protections that derive their strength from organizational system state that always blocks attackers

+- (Requires that the system actually follows the rules it says it does!)

 - Familiar examples:

 - Read-only memory (writes will fail)

+- (Yay!
+Can't write with Meltdown yet)

 - Bounds-checking (large accesses fail)

+- (Except, har har, Spectre)